-5. Lifestyle Bonus – When you get to National Marketing Director level or higher, you’re eligible for up to $1,500 per month to help cover some of the costs associate with growing your business like transport costs, team development, home party supplies and so on.
+5. Lifestyle Bonus – When you get to National Marketing Director level or higher, you're eligible for up to $1,500 per month to help cover some of the costs associated with growing your business like transport, team development, home party supplies and so on.

-The thing I like about TLC is there’s not joining fee to get started and there’s a low $40 minimum monthly order required to keep your account active and the 50% commission for personal sales is good.
+One thing I like about TLC is there's no joining fee to get started and there's a low $40 minimum monthly order required to keep your account active and the 50% commission for personal sales is good.

-Personally I would never get involved with a company like this.
-Honestly I just don’t like the business model, but if I was I’d start with the goal becoming a Director.
+Personally I would never get involved with a company like this because I just don't like the business model, but if I was I'd start with the goal becoming a Director.

-But because I know how loyal and protective TLC reps can be, let me just say that Total Life Changes isn’t a pyramid scheme but a triangle-shaped, branching tree sort of thing with a few people at the top and lots of people at the bottom! 🙂
+But because I know how loyal and protective TLC reps can be, let me just say that Total Life Changes isn't a pyramid scheme but rather a triangular-shaped, branching tree sort of thing with a few people at the top and lots of people at the bottom! 😉

-In all seriousness though, Total Life Changes is a product-based pyramid scheme which can also be referred to as a multi-level marketing scheme (MLM), a netword marketing or direct-sales company.
+In all seriousness though, Total Life Changes is a product-based pyramid scheme which can also be referred to as a multi-level marketing scheme (MLM), a network marketing or direct sales company.

-Total Life Changes is not an illegal pyramid scheme because they give commission incentives for selling product as well as recruiting others.
-But I can assure you, you’ll need to (and be strongly encouraged to) sign other independent business owners (IBOs) under you to be able to reach Director status.
+Total Life Changes is NOT an illegal pyramid scheme because they give commission incentives for selling products as well as recruiting others.
+But I can assure you, you'll need to (and be strongly encouraged to) sign other reps under you to be able to reach Director status.

-Just my opinion but unilivel is better than binary because from my own experience with binary legs – you’re always going to be struggling to keep them balanced.
+Just my opinion but the unilevel model is better than binary because from my own experience with binary legs – you're always going to be struggling to keep them balanced.

-Say for example you earned $50,000 on your power leg but only $50 on your pay leg, you’re only going to get $5.
+Let's say for example you earned $50,000 on your power leg but only $50 on your pay leg, you're only going to get $50.

 This doesn't mean you can't make money with this or you can't be successful, but I think this system makes it more difficult.